 At Arnbrook we recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.

-The procedures contained in this policy apply to all staff, volunteers, visitors and governors.
+The procedures contained in this policy apply to all staff, volunteers, visitors and governors/members of the Believe Academy Trust and are consistent with those of Nottinghamshire Safeguarding Children Partnership (NSCP).

-The policy takes into account the Keeping Children Safe in Education Guidance (September 2019).
+The policy takes into account the Keeping Children Safe in Education Guidance (September 2020).